-Mr. D’Errico’s recent experience includes serving on Weil teams representing Signet Jewelers, AMC Entertainment Holdings, Inc., and Ascena Retail Group, Inc. in securities class actions, as well as providing counsel on various corporate governance and regulatory matters.
-He is also extensively involved in pro bono matters with the International Refugee Assistance Project, Queens Legal Services, and the Innocence Project.
+Jonathan’s recent experience includes serving on Weil teams representing General Electric Company, AMC Entertainment Holdings, Inc., and Front Yard Residential Corporation, among others, in connection with securities class actions and shareholder derivative litigation, as well as various corporate governance and regulatory matters.
+In addition, Jonathan is extensively involved in pro bono matters with the International Refugee Assistance Project, Queens Legal Services, and the Innocence Project.
+He is currently a member of the pro bono advisory board for Legal Services NYC.

-Prior to joining Weil, Mr. D’Errico served as a Judicial Extern to the Honorable Loretta A. Preska of the U.S. District Court for the Southern District of New York.
+Prior to joining Weil, Jonathan served as a Judicial Extern to the Honorable Loretta A. Preska of the U.S. District Court for the Southern District of New York.
 He previously worked in copyright and licensing at independent and major record labels.

 - Uncoupling Habeas Corpus and Due Process, 88 Fordham L. Rev. Online 18 (2019);